 Since a database administrator is a highly rewarding role, the same is reflected in their salary package as well.
-As per the US Bureau of Labor Statistics, the median annual wages of DBAs is approximately 90,070 dollars.
+As per the US Bureau of Labor Statistics, the median annual wage of DBAs is approximately 90,070 dollars.
 The upper and lower limits of the salary can range from 50,340 dollars to 138,320 dollars.
-The difference lies in several factors like education, experience, skillset, exposure, value addition etc.
+The difference lies in several factors like education, experience, skillset, exposure, value addition, etc.

 Database Administrator Courses available in Mindmajix